top of page

 • 2 min read

-For all who have died in the peace of Christ [especially _________], that Christ will welcome them to the banquet of: let us pray to the Lord.
+That those who have died in the peace of Christ [especially _________], may be welcomed by the angels and saints into the kingdom of God: let us pray to the Lord.

 References